Before you respond

 - prototype (may be organised once the opportunity closes)

-- daily rate (including GST)
+- daily or hourly rate (including GST)

 - breakdown of costs